 - 1. All countries produce at least some environmental reports.
-National state-of-the-environment reports are not published regularly (annually), except in Belarus and Ukraine.
-The Ministries responsible for the environment are the publishers of most environmental reports but they are often funded with external support. - 2.
-In almost all six eastern countries, specialized Environmental Bulletins are published on a half-yearly, quarterly, monthly, weekly or even daily basis.
+National state-of-the-environment reports are published according their national legislation (every five or four years).
+The Ministries responsible for the environment are the publishers of most environmental reports but they are often co-funded with external support. - In almost all six eastern countries, specialized Environmental Bulletins are published on a year, halfyearly, quarterly, monthly, and weekly or even daily basis.
 These bulletins include monitoring data with interpretation without detailed analysis.
 The Hydro meteorological Services are the publishers of these reports and they are funded by national funding. - 3.
-The application of UNECE environmental indicators is at a final stage in most target countries and certain indicators are being used to report to Conventions and international meetings, but a full indicator-based environmental report has never been prepared in any of the countries.
+The application of UNECE environmental indicators is at a final stage in most target countries and certain indicators are being used to report to Conventions and international meetings.
+Some countries have prepared an indicator-based environmental report.
+In 2017, in Moldova published a report measuring the green growth.
 (See box below Figure 1).